Foods: Family Recipes and Memories

 Butter Balls were a cookie my mother-in-law made because dad wanted; they remind me more of my father-in-law as they were his favorite cookie.
 I have two recipes of them with one being a smaller mixture of dough and uses confectionery sugar in the batter; it makes for a more tasty cookie.
 I’ve seen some recipes call for walnuts, but it’s pecans, preferably Georgia pecans, that make the better tasting cookie.
 I’m just a little prejudice on where my pecans come from!

-I like to note on my recipes which type of nuts to use as often you’ll just find the universal “nuts” listed on recipes….
+I like to note on my recipes which type of nuts to use as often you’ll just find the universal “nuts” listed in recipes….
 The type of nuts you use in cookies, can either make or break the taste of the cookie.

-Thumbprints was another cookie on my mother-in-laws tray, and soon became my 2nd favorite cookie.
+Thumbprints was another cookie on my mother-in-law’s tray and soon became my 2nd favorite cookie.
 Many recipes just list nuts…. and one year when I couldn’t remember which one, I made them with walnuts… which was absolutely the wrong type of nut; the cookies didn’t have the right taste.
 I immediately went to my cookbook and noted on the page – only use pecans!
 The pecans give the cookie a toasted nutty flavor, the walnuts were bland tasting.
 In my Cherry Wink recipe, I only use walnuts, maybe I should try pecans and see how different the cookie tastes.

 The “Famous” Fudge Recipe!

 Fudge – another holiday dessert included on the cookie trays, but just on my mother-in-law’s…. rich and sugary and so good.
 She was the only one who somehow perfected it, everyone else gave up.
 I learned from watching… and making it over and over until I mastered the secrets in stirring until just the right consistency could be seen… the smooth sugary, shiny look it yielded when ready to pour; and when it was ready to pour, your buttered dish better be ready, or you’ll end up with fudge too hard to pour.
-Most recipes call for a candy thermometer, but I learned the look and feel in knowing when it’s at the right stage.
+Most recipes call for a candy thermometer, but I learned the look and feel of knowing when it’s at the right stage.
 One year I decided to test the candy thermometer and when it was ready to pour, the temperature seemed to be about what they recommended; so it seems I eye-ball just right.
 I’m really craving a pan of fudge right now!
 And yes I add nuts (walnuts) to mine, but only on one side… hubby doesn’t like nuts!

 Spritz cookies, another favorite on my mother-in-law’s Christmas tray.
 I remember she brought me a dish of them when I was in the hospital with my son; they always taste best when someone else bakes them.
 The first time I watched her I was fascinated as she loaded the dough into a gadget called a cookie press and the dough pushed out through disks to form different cookie designs.
 She taught me how to use the press and eventually gifted it to me when she bought one of those electric cookie shooters, but they never worked as good, or as easy as the old twist and turn press.
-Believe me, Spritz cookies take time to master…. it’s not a cookie that might come out right on your first try; but don’t give up!
+Believe me, Spritz cookies take time to master…. it’s not a cookie that might come out right on your first try, but don’t give up!
 I eventually bought an electric cookie shooter also, but never had much luck with it and went back to the old twist and turn one; I use the electric one to make my wreath which I fill with Italian cream… like cream puffs, but bigger.
 It makes a great presentation!

 At an Estate sale this summer, I came across a couple of cookie presses…. still in their original boxes.
-One vintage one I bought, and another manual cookie press like my mother-in-laws.
+One vintage one I bought, and another manual cookie press like my mother-in-law’s.
 This past Christmas my daughter looked to borrow mine, so I gave her the vintage one, complete in box with attachments and even pastry attachments; she loves it!

-Although this wasn’t on the cookie tray… that I remember, but it was Aunt Nancy who always made the Christmas Fruitcake…. don’t be wrinkling up your nose, as this is not the usual fruitcake recipe!
+Although this wasn’t on the cookie tray… that I remember… but, it was Aunt Nancy who always made the Christmas Fruitcake…. don’t be wrinkling up your nose, as this is not the usual fruitcake recipe!
 She found the recipe in a magazine that told a story about a mother who saved and skimped through the year just so she could buy the ingredients for Christmas Eve Fruitcake; after baking it was placed in a tin with an apple slice in the center to keep moist – replacing slice when needed.
 I have made this a couple of times and anyone who’s tasted it, says… “this doesn’t taste like any Fruitcake I’ve ever eaten.”

 Aunt Nancy’s famous Christmas Eve Fruitcake